How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 To decrease CPU and network usage and avoid DNS resolution failures, apply a DNS cache.

-When you use a DNS cache, the cache answers recurring DNS requests locally, without interacting with the DNS resolver over the network.
-Use one of the following AWS services as a DNS cache:
+When you use a DNS cache to query external DNS resources, such as one of the following AWS applications, the cache answers most of the recurring DNS queries locally without interacting with the DNS resolver over the network:

 - Amazon Relational Database Service (Amazon RDS)

 The following procedure applies to all versions of Amazon Linux.
 If you're using another distribution, select the documentation for your distribution from the following list: